rapku/Advent-of-Code-2019/README.md

 'PRODUCT':
 {
 'components: {'mat1': int, 'mat2': int}
-'call: int (how many times to use this formula) 'base_amt': int (base amount to be produced if called once) }
+'call: 0 # how many times to use this formula 'base_amt': 1 # base amount to be produced if called once }
 }
 ```